-If speaking with the adjuster doesn't work, consider contacting your insurance company's Consumer Complaint Officer, an individual who runs the complaint process.
-In the event you and the Consumer Complaint Officer can't reach an agreement on your insurance claim, he or she must provide you with a letter stating the insurance company's final position on your complaint.
+If speaking with the adjuster doesn’t work, consider contacting your insurance company’s Consumer Complaint Officer, an individual who runs the complaint process.
+In the event you and the Consumer Complaint Officer can’t reach an agreement on your insurance claim, they must provide you with a letter stating the insurance company’s final position on your complaint.

 Quick Car Insurance Quote